-This course adheres to The Principles of Community adopted by the College of Food, Agricultural, and Environmental Sciences.
-These principles are located on the Carmen site for this course; and can also be found at https://go.osu.edu/principlesofcommunity.
-For additional information on Diversity, Equity, and Inclusion in CFAES, contact the CFAES Office for Diversity, Equity, and Inclusion (https://equityandinclusion.cfaes.ohio-state.edu/).
-If you have been a victim of or a witness to a bias incident, you can report it online and anonymously (if you choose) at https://studentlife.osu.edu/bias/report-a-bias-incident.aspx.
+In addition, this course adheres to The Principles of Community adopted by the College of Food, Agricultural, and Environmental Sciences.
+These principles can be found at cfaesdei.osu.edu/aboutus/cfaes-principles-community.
+For additional information on Diversity, Equity, and Inclusion in CFAES, contact the CFAES Office for Diversity, Equity, and Inclusion (cfaesdei.osu.edu).
+If you have been a victim of or a witness to harassment or discrimination or a bias incident, you can report it online and anonymously (if you choose) at equity.osu.edu